Titix/currency-converter-app/README.md

 ## Exchange Rate Source

 The application fetches exchange rates from the Magyar Nemzeti Bank (MNB) SOAP API.
-If the MNB API is not accessible, the application falls back to mock exchange rates for demonstration purposes.
+The application uses real-time data from MNB and displays proper error messages if the API is not accessible.

 ## Project Structure